Being an advocate: what does it mean?

 Support your child to speak up

-You can support your child by preparing her to express her point of view and ask for what she needs.
-For example, you could help your child write down what she wants to say to the teacher about the other children’s behaviour.
+You can support your child by preparing them to express their point of view and ask for what they need.
+For example, you could help your child write down what they want to say to the teacher about the other children’s behaviour.
 Or you could do a role play of this situation with your child.
 As part of the role play you could show your child how to be calm and polite.

-You can also help your child work out who he needs to talk to about an issue.
+You can also help your child work out who they need to talk to about an issue.
 You could explain why this is the best person to talk to and what your child might expect the person to do or say.

-If your child has any negative consequences from being an advocate for herself, it’s important to back her up.
+If your child has any negative consequences from being an advocate for themselves, it’s important to back them up.
 For example, if a teacher is annoyed with your child for mentioning that other children throw balls of paper, you could ask the teacher for an appointment to discuss the issue.